MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 * `-d` is the database name.
 * The password is not provided; it will be requested after running the command.

-## Connecting pgAdmin and Postgres with Docker networking and Docker Volume
+##  8. <a name='ConnectingpgAdminandPostgreswithDockernetworkingandDockerVolume'></a>Connecting pgAdmin and Postgres with Docker networking and Docker Volume